century-arcade/xdcontrib/README.md

 `pip3 install -r requirements.txt`

-## Convert one puzzle on the command line
+## Convert one puz puzzle on the command line

 Download a puzzle, for example from the [eminent Brendan Emmett Quigley](https://www.brendanemmettquigley.com/files/1199AyeAye.puz):